rodaw92/AtlaSkI-AI/README.md

 # ATLASky-AI

-## 4D Spatiotemporal Knowledge Graph Verification System
+## Multi-Domain 4D Spatiotemporal Knowledge Graph Verification System

-ATLASky-AI is a novel verification system for 4D Spatiotemporal Knowledge Graphs (STKGs) that combines physics-based constraints with multi-agent verification to detect and prevent:
+ATLASky-AI is a domain-adaptable verification system for 4D Spatiotemporal Knowledge Graphs (STKGs) that combines physics-based constraints with multi-modal verification to detect and prevent:

 - **Content Hallucination**: Fabricated facts not grounded in reality
 - **ST-Inconsistency**: Violations of physical laws (spatial/temporal)